ABuljko/Sudoku-App-Documentation/README.md

         showFocusCenter();
         setState(() {});
       }
+#### Why I Refactored
+I refactored the code to make it more functional and easier to understand.
+Adding showFocusCenter() improved feedback, and using focusClass.setData() made focus updates cleaner and more organized.

+---

 ### How These Changes Improved the Code
 #### 1. generatePuzzle()
 - It splits the grid properly using **partition()**